1. Collection 1 - The Fourwomen.

 “Kotew soti?”
 She asked me.
 Where are you coming from?

-had no idea what the word was, my mind having gone completely blank.
+I froze.
+Two words.
+She said them again, slowly.
+“Kotew soti?
+Soti?”
+I had no idea what the word was, my mind having gone completely blank.
 She tsked at me, shaking her head, and walked over to another missionary, who answered her without hesitation or confusion.

 Tears burned my eyes, and I longed so much for my home, for familiarity, for comfort.